subigya-js/mero-dhann/README.md

 ## Installation

-Follow these steps to set up the MeroDhan application locally:
+Follow these steps to set up the MeroDhann application locally:

 1. Clone the repository: